NJIT-WIS/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/task_template.md

 User Story: [User Story #1]

-Description: [Gain access to and show course information]
+Description: [Gain access to and show course information.
+We will be making a card that has the course title, professor, and more information]

 Effort Estimate: [1-2 Weeks]